 All this mobility allows the displacer beast to run around the battlefield and constantly look for a better position to assault its target with.
 It also makes it harder for frontline characters to stop the creature from picking off the less-armored members of their adventuring party.
 The party will spend just as much time trying to run out of range of the displacer beast as dealing damage.

 Once the displacer beast loses its Displacement ability it does become a lot less of a threat.
 13 AC is still a decent amount of AC, but that’s all it has for defenses from direct attacks.
 The creature was created with the assumption that Displacement will be active for most (if not all) of the attacks made against it.
 If a PC or creature can remove disrupt the ability regularly the fight will be very one-sided.

 Any sort of ability or spell that afflicts the displacer beast with the Incapacitated condition will immediately disrupt Displacement.
 In addition to this, the creature will be unable to use its action or bonus action.
 This also depends on if the creature was stunned, petrified, or paralyzed as all of these conditions also give the Incapacitated condition to the target.

 A monk with Stunning Strike and the Sentinel feat is going to be a displacer beast’s worst nightmare.
 They can match the creature’s movement at this point and have quite a few ways to remove its great mobility and Displacement.

 Lack of Attack Options

-A 10 ft. reach weapon is awesome, however it’s the displacer beast’s only weapon.
-The reach is nice, but it doesn’t add much of a buffer between the creature and their target.
+A 10 ft. reach weapon is awesome, however, it’s the displacer beast’s only weapon.
+The reach is nice, but it doesn’t add much of a buffer between the creature and its target.
 Even though they have a lot more movement than the average PC, if they have to spend all 40 or close to 40 ft. to reach the target they leave themselves wide-open to retaliation from the target.

 How to Play a Displacer Beast